pinalj/quotes-for-woocommerce/quotes-for-woocommerce/readme.txt

 4. Quote email.

 == Changelog ==

+= 1.3 (18.12.2017) =
+* Fixed an issue where an Internal Server Error is thrown at Checkout when the Cart contains quote products.

 = 1.2 (28.09.2017) =
 * Added an email template to be sent to admin when a request for quote is received.